eshrh/ames/README.md

 + By default, images are scaled to a height of 300px.
 + Prefix your ames command with `LANG=ja` for
   Japanese notifications to achieve *maximum immersion*.

+## Contrib

+The `contrib` directory stores some custom configurations that modify the functionality of `ames`.

++ `wayland`: replace X11-dependent tools with wayland (wlroots) compatible tools
++ `python`: replace command line tools with python programs, which should work cross-platform
++ `jq`: replace regex-based response parsing with `jq`, leading to better error messages.

+Please see the README files in each of their respective directories for more information about usage.